Ensembl/ensembl-variation/scripts/examples/README.variant_effect_predictor.txt

 -r (--registry_file) : defining a registry file (see 4.3 below) overwrites other connection settings and uses those found in the specified registry file to connect.

+-w (--whole_genome) : EXPERIMENTAL.
+Setting this flag forces the script to run in whole-genome mode.
+This should only be used for appropriate datasets - see section on whole-genome mode for more details.
+Not used by default

+--chunk_size : Sets the chunk size of the internal data structure used in whole-genome mode.
+Only change this if you know what you are doing!
+  Default : 50kb

 3.2 Examples
 ------------